Institutional Scholarships

 - The total amount of the scholarship awarded, combined with other grants and awards, will not exceed the cost of tuition, fees, and on-campus room and board.
 Lastly, because this scholarship (as well as any other FSU scholarship) is a source of institutional funds, it cannot generate a refund on your behalf.
 This could result in the scholarship amount being reduced.

-Please Note: Your application you will be considered for all scholarships you are eligible for at the time of submission.
+Please Note: By submitting the General Scholarship Application, you will automatically be considered for all endowed scholarships for which you are eligible at the time of submission.

 FTCC Keen Scholarship